gmittal/gmittal.github.io/README.md

 # Home of Gautam Mittal

 This is the source code for my personal website and blog.
-If you have something to say, either [email me](mailto:gautam@mittal.net) or [file an issue](https://github.com/gmittal/gautam.cc/issues).
+If you have any questions or concerns, either [email me](mailto:gautam@mittal.net) or [file an issue](https://github.com/gmittal/gautam.cc/issues).

 ### Building
 Install the dependencies through ```npm```.